 I have no single individual inspiration, with my influences ranged from a Marxist journalist, to a Keynesian academician, to an Austrian School role model - where I sometimes disagree with the opinions of the same role model that have inspired me to alter my life to finance.
 My real-life mentors are equally diverse: from an activist politician to a Greek historian, from a millionaire businessman to a bat-crap crazy backpacker.
 And despite the fact that I have learnt to trust only a handful of media, every now and then I still read the likes of Jerusalem Post to counter my Haaretz perspectives.

 Moreover, in my writings you will see that in general I find myself comfortable in the centre-left of the spectrum.
-I'm more Keynesian than neoliberal, more secularism than religious conservatism, but that doesn't mean that I'm rigidly bias towards their ideology and may appear conflicting at times for a simple reason: I'm supporting the truth.
+I'm more progressive than conservative, more secularism than religious right-wing, but that doesn't mean that I'm rigidly bias towards their ideology and may appear conflicting at times for a simple reason: I'm supporting the truth.
 I don't agree with Egyptian Muslim Brotherhood's ideology but they were democratically elected and thus I condemn the coup by General Abdul Fattah Al-Sisi in 2013.
-I'm championing Keynesian-style governance but I don't agree with Obama's Keynesian rescue for the huge mess made by laissez-faire free riders.
+I'm championing Keynesian-style governance in general but I don't agree with Obama's Keynesian rescue for the huge mess made by laissez-faire free riders.